karenamir/Analysis/README.md

 - The scoring matrix is used to assign scores for matches, mismatches, insertions, and deletions.
 - The resulting alignment for the given sequences x and y is printed at the end.

-This program should work with other sequences and scoring matrices as well.